-The Office of Career Pathways & Community Partnerships is an essential component to a student's total education.
+The Office of Career Exploration & Professional Development is an essential component to a student's total education.
 Students are encouraged to learn more about themselves and the workforce.
-Objectives for the Career Pathways & Community Partnerships are to provide: information concerning a range of career opportunities; provide information on seeking and accepting employment, and preparation for employment.
-The office provides assistance to the following groups of people identified by priority:
+Objectives for the Career Exploration & Professional Development are to provide information concerning a range of career opportunities; provide information on seeking and accepting employment, and preparation for employment.
+The office aids the following groups of people identified by priority:

-- 1. All students currently enrolled at Talladega College. - 2.
-All alumni who have obtained an undergraduate degree from Talladega College.
+- All students that are currently enrolled at Talladega College. - All alumni who have obtained an undergraduate degree from Talladega College.

-The Career Pathways & Partnerships Office provides career assessments, and individual counseling appointments, and schedules on-campus interviews and internships/externship opportunities with representatives of government agencies, businesses, corporations, and graduate and professional schools.
+The Career Exploration & Professional Development Office provides career assessments, and individual counseling appointments, and schedules on-campus interviews and internships/externship opportunities with representatives of government agencies, businesses, corporations, and graduate and professional schools.